Computing Continuous Dynamic Time Warping of Time Series in Polynomial Time: Algorithm

-\begin{restatable}{lem}{claimpiecewisequadratic} The boundary cost function is a continuous piecewise-quadratic function. \end{restatable} We prove Lemma~\ref{claim:piecewise_quadratic} in Appendix~\ref{apx:proof_of_claims}.
+We defer the proof of Lemma~\ref{claim:piecewise_quadratic} to Section~\ref{apx:proof_of_claims}.
 Although the boundary cost function has at most two pieces for cell boundaries on the $x$- or $y$-axis, in the general case it may have more than two pieces.
 As previously stated, the main difficulty in bounding our running time analysis in Section~\ref{subsec:running_time_analysis} is to bound complexities of the boundary cost functions.